ncatlab/nlab-content/pages/3/5/8/0/853/content.md

 In a category with zero morphisms, coconstant morphisms agree with the zero morphisms (which also coincide with the constant morphisms).

+A morphism that is both constant and coconstant is a [[zero morphism]].

 ## Related concepts

 * [[constant function]]